oracle/graal/docs/reference-manual/native-image/PGO.md

 The actual decisions and the actual events the profile records vary from phase to phase, but the preceding example illustrates the general idea.

 Notice that PGO expects a representative workload to be run on the instrumented binary of the application.
-Providing a counter-productive profile (a profile that records the exact opposite of the actual runtime behaviour of the application) will be counter-productive.
+Providing a counter-productive profile (a profile that records the exact opposite of the actual runtime behavior of the application) will be counter-productive.
 For the above example, this would be running the instrumented binary with a workload that invokes the `run()` method with too few arguments, while the actual application does not.
 This would lead to the inlining phase choosing to inline `handleNotEnoughArguments` reducing the performance of the optimized binary.